 Welcome to Year 5

-We would also like to say that additional ideas for things to do – and some videos made by teachers at the school – can be found on the “bonus content” tab!
+We would also like to say that additional ideas for things to do can be found on the “Bonus Content!” tab – and there are some videos made by the teachers to be found at “Bonus Content – Videos”!

 The staff team here have been making contingency plans for the weeks ahead.
 If we do have to close, staff have been preparing packs of work to send home so that children can continue